 The Phoenix Film Festival has been named one of The 25 Coolest Film Festivals and a Top 50 Worth the Entry Fee by MovieMaker Magazine and have been called the most filmmaker-friendly festival out there.
 Most recently, we've also earned a spot on MovieMaker's 20 Great Film Festivals for First-Time Moviemakers.
 The Phoenix Film Festival is a program of the 501c(3) non-profit Phoenix Film Foundation, started in 2000, and it has quickly become Arizona's Largest Film Festival.

-The Phoenix Film Festival annually holds 250 screenings, holds amazing parties and provides filmmaking seminars to capacity audiences of over 25,000.
+The Phoenix Film Festival annually holds over 250 screenings, holds amazing parties and provides filmmaking seminars to capacity audiences of over 20,000.
 The Festival takes place all in one convenient location and is held on 7 screens at the state of the art gorgeous Harkins Scottsdale/101.
 All parties and workshops are held in the Party Pavilion just outside the theatre.
 Which means everything you need is right on site.

 Don't just take it from us, here are just a few comments we received from our past filmmakers......

 “I met so many amazing filmmakers and audiences!
 Some of the best Q&A's I've had at any festival.
 Everyone was so engaged and cared about the films they chose to see.
 Can't wait to have another film to screen there again.”

 "WOW.
 Is Phoenix Film Festival ever exciting and fun.
 The programming of films and social events was stellar.
 The coordination with filmmakers was very smooth and efficient, with very clear deadlines and requirements for deliverables.
 It was an honour to screen Meet The Sky as part of the Native American Directed Shorts curation!"